 Learn guitar in a small class setting . . .

-group guitar classStarting Monday October 14th, I will be offering group guitar classes at the Community Art Center in Wallingford.
-The first one starts at 7pm and is for beginners – total beginners who have never even seen a guitar, much less played one.
-I start with simple chords and scales – the same as the material in “Easy Guitar Chords – Lesson 1” video on my other website beginnerguitarlessons.com – and by week 5 we start working on some simple songs to play with those chords.
-I also teach a little theory during the class relating to how to tune the guitar, and talk a little bit about reading the rhythmic aspect of standard notation.
+group guitar classStarting Monday June 16th, I will be offering group guitar classes at the Community Art Center in Wallingford.
+The class starts at 7pm and is for beginners – total beginners who have never even seen a guitar, much less played one.

 Want to sign up?